TAHLEQUAH DAILY PRESS (Oklahoma) 23 May 05 Good Samaritans look for turtles on the move (Eddie Glenn)

 American Tortoise Rescue goes a bit farther than just helping turtles cross roads, though.
 Many of the turtles they rescue are injured or ill; some have been left ownerless after law enforcement raids.

-According to the organization's Web site, www.tortoise.com, "Problems range from dog bites, amputations, upper respiratory infections, shell rot, starvation, stress, failure to thrive, run over by cars, parasites, worms, predator attacks and other medical problems like liver and kidney diseases.
+www.tortoise.com, "Problems range from dog bites, amputations, upper respiratory infections, shell rot, starvation, stress, failure to thrive, run over by cars, parasites, worms, predator attacks and other medical problems like liver and kidney diseases.
 Many of the conditions are caused by owners or ignorant individuals.
 Some are cruelty cases."

 American Tortoise Rescue would probably be proud of Jacob's dad, who - long before Jacob was aware of Cherokee turtle mythology - instilled in him a great appreciation for the animals.